4nd3r/tiny-matrix-bot/README.md

 ## Scripts

+Scripts can be written in any language and they MUST have execute bit set (`chmod +x`).

 ### Trigger

 To get the trigger, bot sets environment variable `CONFIG` and executes script.

-Script output MUST contain
+Standard output MUST contain
-[Python compatible regular expression](https://docs.python.org/3.7/library/re.html#regular-expression-syntax), which will execute or "trigger" the script.
+[Python compatible regular expression](https://docs.python.org/3.7/library/re.html#regular-expression-syntax), which will execute (trigger) the script.

 Matching is case-insensitive.